rschristopher/ischristtrue.com/src/modern-views/christianity.md

 Modern Christianity is often maligned, including by Christians themselves.
 The more sincere you are in your faith, the further away you will feel from the sinless perfection to which we are called.
-In other words, to be supremely humbled before God.
+In other words, as Christians we ought to be supremely humbled before God.

-And yet we often see proud Christians, convinced of their status as members of the *elect*, convinced that they are already *saved*, predestined even -- which is very much the antithesis of humility.
+And yet we often see proud Christians, convinced of our status as members of the *elect*, convinced that we are already *saved*, predestined even -- which is very much the antithesis of humility.